California Wildfire Injury Attorneys

 What To Do If Your Claim Is Denied

-If an insurance company denies your claim, you must speak to experienced wildfire claim lawyers as soon as possible.
+If an insurance company denies your claim, consulting with wildfire claim lawyers about what possible options you may have based on your situation is advisable.
 Under California law, insurance companies must engage in good faith and fair dealing when processing claims.
-This means they must handle claims promptly, thoroughly, and fairly, ensuring that policyholders receive the benefits they are entitled to.
-However, if they fail to do these and arbitrarily deny your claim, you can bring a bad faith claim against them.
+This means they must handle claims promptly, thoroughly, and fairly, all in accordance with the policy.
+However, if they fail to do these and arbitrarily deny your claim, you may have grounds to bring a bad faith claim against them.
+You may consult our attorneys to evaluate your claim.

 The following are examples of actions that may constitute bad faith:

-In a bad faith insurance claim, you can include the additional expenses incurred due to the delay or wrongful denial.
-You may recover your attorneys’ fees, court costs, and emotional distress damages.
+In a bad-faith insurance claim, you may be able to include the additional expenses incurred due to the delay or wrongful denial.
+You may recover your attorneys’ fees, court costs, and emotional distress damages, depending on the available documentation and other evidence.

 What If Your Insurance Does Not Cover A Wildfire?